Inspiration Behind the School of Mathematical Sciences

 - A lack of a scientific middle class.
 What this means is that certain individuals through self-effort, do attain to a certain excellence.
 However, they form a small minority.
 Science education in its higher reaches is plagued by the lack of a system to bring larger numbers of students up to par with centres of excellence abroad.
 Thus, while India does have a potential for excellence in terms of bright youngsters, this does not translate into a manifestation of excellence due to lack of institutions that can tap this talent and bring it to fruition.

-- Quality of research, still remains below par, compared to developed countries.
+- Quality of research, still remains below par, compared to many other countries.
 Here quality is to be evaluated roughly in terms of peer review, publications in reputed journals and citations.
 This, again, is not due to lack of talent.
 Indian researchers abroad seem to be doing rather well.
 However, the research atmosphere within the country, still needs to develop and meet international standards.

 Given the national situation today, it is therefore imperative that students grow up with a hunger for knowledge per se, so that they may take up the responsibility of education for their own advancement and for the good of all.
 Such a goal can only be achieved if time-honoured and time-tested disciplines are actively encouraged to grow and flourish and finally train our students in developing the required skills.